EU VAT and E-Commerce Sales: 10 Common Misconceptions Clarified

 The foundations of the e-trade VAT package deal are 3 One-Stop-Shop (OSS) schemes: the Union scheme, the non-Union scheme, and the import (IOSS) scheme.

-The Union and non-Union schemes allow organizations to sign up in a single EU u .
-S .
-A. For the functions of putting forward VAT due in all EU international locations wherein their clients are placed.
+The Union and non-Union schemes allow organizations to sign up in a single EU u.
+SS.A.For the functions of putting forward VAT due in all EU international locations where their clients are located.

-The import scheme allows organizations to import items VAT-loose: the seller expenses VAT of the patron country at the time of the sale instead of paying import VAT when the products enter the EU territory.
+The import scheme allows organizations to import items VAT-free: the seller expenses VAT of the patron country at the time of the sale instead of paying import VAT when the products enter the EU territory.

 Misconception 3: Union Scheme is for EU Businesses Only